 Discover more about the low FODMAP diet.

-This article was reviewed on 27th September 2017 by nutritional therapist Kerry Torrens.
+This article was reviewed on 6th July 2020 by Tracey Raye.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.